cmusatyalab/openface/README.md

 Please contribute modifications and build instructions if you are interested in running this on other operating systems.

+We strongly recommend using the [Docker](https://www.docker.com/) container unless you are experienced with building Linux software from source.

+Also note that in OSX, you may have to change the hashbangs from `python2` to `python`.

 ## Check out git submodules
 Clone with `--recursive` or run `git submodule init && git submodule update` after checking out.